Updated June 12, 2023

 Raspberry Pi is a series of single-board computers.
-It is a credit-card sized computer with low cost, which plugs into a computer monitor or TV, and to operate it, a user can use a standard keyboard and mouse to operate it.
+It is a credit-card-sized computer with a low cost, which plugs into a computer monitor or TV, and to operate it, a user can use a standard keyboard and mouse to operate it.

 Arduino is an open-source and prototype platform based on hardware and software which is easy to use.

-Microcontrollers are good when it comes to controlling the small devices but it is not possible to run an entire operating system.
+Microcontrollers are good when it comes to controlling small devices, but it is not possible to run an entire operating system.

-HDMI port, audio port, 4 USB ports, camera port, and LCD port, these help in media applications.
+HDMI port, audio port, 4 USB ports, camera port, and LCD port help in media applications.

 |Arduino does not have any of the ports on the Microcontroller board.